-Under Grigsby’s leadership, the college has strengthened its internship program with the development of internship seminars and more rigorous assessment.
+Under Grigsby’s leadership, the university has strengthened its internship program with the development of internship seminars and more rigorous assessment.
 It added a number of new programs, including five-year undergraduate/graduate degrees in business, and a health sciences track that leads to graduate studies in athletic training, occupational therapy, and physical therapy.
-Moravian College's Graduate program successfully developed an accelerated post-baccalaureate nursing program, obtained Pennsylvania Department of Education approval for an M.Ed. in Special Education, launched a doctor of athletic training program, a master of science in athletic training, a master of science in speech-language pathology program, and the online master of science in predictive analytics program which launched in September 2019.
+Moravian University's Graduate program successfully developed an accelerated post-baccalaureate nursing program, obtained Pennsylvania Department of Education approval for an M.Ed. in Special Education, launched a doctor of athletic training program, a master of science in athletic training, a master of science in speech-language pathology program, and the online master of science in predictive analytics program which launched in September 2019.

 A strong advocate for private liberal arts education, Grigsby is a member of the Chronicle of Higher Education Book Club, which examines important issues in higher education, and he is an active member of the Council of Independent Colleges (CIC).
 In June of 2014 he presented “College, Reinvented” at the national media annual conference in Washington, D.C., sponsored by CIC and American Association of State Colleges and Universities (ASSCU).

 Fundraising and resulting capital improvements on campus have also been significant since Grigsby arrived on campus.
-In spring of 2016, Moravian College unveiled its new Sports Medicine and Rehabilitation Sciences Center featuring cutting-edge classrooms and equipment and housing a St. Luke's Health Network Sports Clinic, which allows for collaboration between sports medicine clinicians and faculty in the education of the college's graduate students.
+In spring of 2016, Moravian University unveiled its new Sports Medicine and Rehabilitation Sciences Center featuring cutting-edge classrooms and equipment and housing a St. Luke's Health Network Sports Clinic, which allows for collaboration between sports medicine clinicians and faculty in the education of the college's graduate students.
 The state-of-the-art John Makuvek turf field for soccer and lacrosse saw competition beginning in September 2016, and the Sally Breidegam Miksiewicz Center for Health Sciences, housing cutting-edge labs and classrooms for the college's nursing, public health, informatics and undergraduate health sciences programs, opened in fall of 2017.

 On the fundraising front, the endowment surpassed the $100 million mark for the first time in the college’s history.
 The Moravian Scholarship Fund and the number of alumni donors exceeded goals in 2016 with the highest totals over the previous six years.
 Campaign gifts and pledges surpassed the $45 million mark by October 2015 and remain on track.